UoB-COMSM0166/2025-group-20/README.md

 •	Minimal change in physical or temporal demand.

-While frustration increased, it was largely attributed to earlier usability issues identified through TAE, all of which were later resolved.
+While frustration increased, it was largely attributed to earlier usability issues identified through TA, all of which were later resolved.
 These findings suggest that the added difficulty in Samurai Mode effectively challenged the player without overwhelming them physically or pacing-wise.

 <p align="center">
   <img src="project-report-images/NASA-TLX-Load-Index-Pentagraph.png" width="60%"><br>